onurtekinon/ONAT_NativeAI_VPN_Layer/README.md

 Any prior appearance of an open-source license is hereby corrected and superseded by the ONAT Native AI Core Proprietary License (LICENSE-CORE.md).

+> **ONAT™ Native AI Core**
+> Proprietary Technology — Copyright © 2025 Onur Tekin
+> All rights reserved.
+> Unauthorized use, derivative work, or redistribution is prohibited.